Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Theoretical Insights and Trade-offs

-This co-optimization, however, exposes a more fundamental and unavoidable trade-off that lies at the heart of path-aware protocol design: the inherent tension between predictable performance (Efficiency and Convergence) and the twin goals of \textbf{Fairness} and \textbf{Responsiveness}.
-Our analysis reveals that a protocol tuned for high responsiveness ($\rho \to 1$) naturally achieves a high degree of fairness.
-The constant flux of agent migration forces frequent congestion window resets across the population, preventing significant long-term window disparities and resulting in a compact distribution with low variance ($\eta \to 0$).
-Yet, this same mechanism is profoundly detrimental to performance, as the perpetual window resets lead to chronic link under-utilization (low $\epsilon$) and large-amplitude oscillations (low $\gamma_{\text{conv}}$).
-Conversely, a protocol with low responsiveness ($\rho \to 0$) is highly efficient and stable, as "sticky" agents can maintain large windows that saturate link capacity.
-This performance comes at the direct cost of fairness, as it creates a highly bimodal distribution of window sizes between long-tenured agents and the few recent migrants, yielding a large variance ($\eta$).
-Responsiveness ($\rho$) is therefore the primary axis along which a protocol designer must navigate this core dilemma.
+First, the analysis challenges the common assumption that all performance metrics are in conflict.
+It establishes that Efficiency ($\epsilon$), Convergence ($\gamma_{\text{conv}}$), and Loss Avoidance ($\lambda$) are compatible and can be jointly maximized.
+These three axioms can be simultaneously optimized by tuning the system to a critically stable lossless equilibrium, where the peak oscillation load $\hat{L}^{(0)}$ precisely matches path capacity $C_\pi$.

-Beyond these internal trade-offs, our framework allows us to address a more fundamental question: what is the net performance impact of enabling end-host path selection compared to a static network with an optimal, fixed allocation of agents to paths?
-Our analysis reveals a nuanced answer, demonstrating that dynamic path selection can be both detrimental and, counter-intuitively, highly beneficial.
+However, this co-optimization reveals a deeper, unavoidable tension: predictable performance is intrinsically at odds with user-centric goals.
+High Responsiveness ($\rho \to 1$) improves Fairness ($\eta \to 0$) by frequently resetting windows and preventing large disparities.
+Yet, this constant flux suppresses throughput (low $\epsilon$) and increases volatility (low $\gamma_{\text{conv}}$).
+Conversely, Low Responsiveness ($\rho \to 0$) maximizes Efficiency and Stability by allowing ``sticky'' agents to saturate links.
+This comes at the direct cost of Fairness, creating a bimodal distribution of window sizes between incumbents and new migrants.
+Responsiveness $\rho$ is therefore the primary axis along which a protocol designer must navigate this core dilemma.